 Lychee trees produce delicious fruit, but they are also beautiful, majestic trees in their own right.
 They can grow to 100 feet (30 m.) tall and have an equal spread.
-But even lovely lychee trees are not pest free.
+Even lovely lychee trees are not pest free, however.
 Lychee tree pests can cause problems for the homeowner, given the size of the tree.
 Read on for information on bugs that eat lychee fruit.

 Pests of Lychee Trees

 The lychee tree is handsome with its dense, round-topped canopy and large, glossy leaves.
 The tree grows slowly, but it gets both tall and broad in the right location.

 Flowers are tiny and greenish, and arrive on branch tips in clusters up to 30 inches (75 cm.) long.
 These develop into loose, drooping clusters of fruit, often a bright strawberry red but sometimes lighter pink.
 Each has a thin, warty skin that covers the succulent, grape-like fruit.

 As the fruit dries, the shell hardens.
 This has led to the nickname of lychee nuts.
 The fruit is definitely not a nut though, and the inner seed is inedible, at least to us.
 Insect and animal pests feed on this tree and its fruit.

 Controlling Bugs That Eat Lychee

 In areas where lychees are grown, the leaf-curl mite is probably the most serious pest that consumes lychee leaves.
 It attacks the new growth.
 Look for blister-like galls on the top side of the foliage and a wooly covering on the underside.
 In the United States, this mite has been wiped out.